Matter wave speckle observed in an out-of-equilibrium quantum fluid

-Such a behavior strongly reminds us of a speckle light field and allows us to establish an analogy between the light field and the expanding quantum gas.
-Indeed, a speckle field arises from a sum of complex statistically independent amplitudes bearing a random magnitude and phase~\cite{Goodman2010Book}.
-For this purpose, we simulated a propagating coherent Gaussian beam and speckle light beam and compare with the expanding BEC and TBEC~\cite{SuppMat}.
-In Fig.~\ref{Fig2}(b), we present the normalized correlation function $\widetilde{C}^{(2)}(\Delta r)$ for the Gaussian and the speckle beam at a propagation distance where the Gaussian beam aspect ratio matches with the regular BEC of Fig.~\ref{Fig2}(a).
-The same decaying correlation function behavior is found for light field and the quantum gas.
-In Fig.~\ref{Fig3}, we present the atomic density absorption profile of an expanding turbulent cloud together with the cross section intensity profile of a propagating speckle field, showing the similarities between the distribution of the spatial fluctuations amplitudes.
+Such a behavior is very similar to a speckle light field, which motivated us to look for an underlying analogy existing in between the light field and the expanding quantum degenerate gas.
+Indeed, the speckle field arises from a sum of complex statistically independent amplitudes bearing a random magnitude and phase~\cite{Goodman2010Book}.
+For this purpose, we simulated a propagating coherent Gaussian beam and speckle light beam and compare with the expanding BEC and non-equilibrium BEC.
+In Fig.~\ref{fig:Fig4}(b), we present the normalized correlation function $\widetilde{C}^{(2)}(\Delta r)$ of a Gaussian and a speckle beam at a propagation distance where the Gaussian beam aspect ratio matches that of a regular BEC of Fig.~\ref{fig:Fig4}(a).
+Essentially, the same qualitative decay behavior of the correlation function is observed on the light field and on the expanding quantum gas.
+In Fig.~\ref{fig:Fig4}, we present the atomic density absorption profile of an expanding turbulent cloud together with the cross section intensity profile of a propagating speckle field, showing the similarities between the distribution of the spatial fluctuations amplitudes.
+An important point concerning our measurements is that they are obtained from absorption images.
+This corresponds to a projection of the condensate's atomic (number) density distribution onto an image plane.
+Despite the fact that this procedure smooths the fluctuations amplitude (as shown in Fig.~\ref{fig:Fig4}), the correlation length measured after projection remains the same, as in three dimensions.
+This is supported by 2D simulations of an optical speckle beam and its unidimensional projection.
+It was observed that the effect on the correlation length, extracted from $\widetilde{C}^{(2)}(\Delta{r})$, remains unaffected.
+In fact, the observation of quite a similar behavior found in between the spatial evolution of such different physical systems, starting from completely different initial conditions, is truly remarkable.